lc00/wiki-experiment/Amazon-Web-Services.md

 * Groups: A combination of policies you can apply to users
 * Roles: Permissions owned by objects
 * Access Keys: CLI/API access

+## Resource Tags

+Key-value pairs for identifying your resources as your infrastructure grows.

+* `Name` will show up in your dashboard
+* Helps with tagging newly created resources
+* Use information systems / hierarchy best practices when coming up with naming schemes for your app
+* Search for tagged resources under `Resource Groups -> Tag Editor`
+* Resource groups combine sets of tags, and can give you custom dashboards for that group
+* You can track costs by resource group

+## CloudWatch

+* Tracks resource utilization minute-by-minute
+* `Alarms -> Billing -> Create Alarm`
+* Much more fine-grained than AWS Budgets
+* Measure utilization too
+    * `VolumeIdleTime` - How much time an EBS volume spends being idle
+    * `CPUUtilization` - How hard a server is working

+### Budgets

+* General admin accounts can't set budgets
+* `Your name -> Billing Dashboard -> Budgets`
+* Setup alerts for when different usage or cost thresholds are reached

 ## AWS CLI